miguelalarcos/bull-rb/README.md

   with the render method of the react.rb components.
 This works with the provided reactive function.
 * ui.rb: here you've got all the React components of the client application.
 * ui_core.rb: useful ui components like DisplayDoc, DisplayList, Form, StringInput, PasswordInput, MultiLineInput, IntegerInput, FloatInput and SelectInput.
-* bcaptcha.rb: create user ui with textcaptcha or netcaptcha
+* login.rb: login, create user ui with textcaptcha or netcaptcha

 Server side:
 ------------